Pfizer: 2000–2010: Further expansion

-In 2001, Henry McKinnell became chief executive officer of the company, replacing William C. Steere, Jr.
+In 2001, Henry McKinnell became CEO, replacing William C. Steere, Jr.

 In 2002, The Bill & Melinda Gates Foundation purchased stock in Pfizer.

 In 2004, the company received approval for Lyrica (pregabalin), an anticonvulsant and anxiolytic medication used to treat epilepsy, neuropathic pain, fibromyalgia, restless leg syndrome, and generalized anxiety disorder.
 The United States patent on Lyrica was challenged by generic manufacturers and was upheld in 2014, extending the expiration date to 2018.

-In July 2006, Jeff Kindler was named chief executive officer of the company, replacing Henry McKinnell.
+In July 2006, Jeff Kindler was named CEO, replacing Henry McKinnell.

 On December 3, 2006, Pfizer ceased development of torcetrapib, a drug that increases production of HDL, which reduces LDL thought to be correlated to heart disease.
 During a Phase III clinical trial involving 15,000 patients, more deaths than expected occurred in the group that took the medicine, and the mortality rate of patients taking the combination of torcetrapib and Lipitor (82 deaths during the study) was 60% higher than those taking Lipitor alone (52 deaths during the study).
 Lipitor alone was not implicated in the results, but Pfizer lost nearly $1 billion developing the failed drug and its stock price dropped 11% on the day of the announcement.

 Between 2007 and 2010, Pfizer spent $3.3 million on investigations and legal fees and recovered about $5.1 million, and had another $5 million of pending recoveries from civil lawsuits against makers of counterfeit prescription drugs.
 Pfizer has hired customs and narcotics experts worldwide to track down fakes and assemble evidence that can be used to pursue civil suits for trademark infringement.

 In July 2008, Pfizer announced 275 job cuts at its manufacturing facility in Portage, Michigan.
 Portage was previously the world headquarters of Upjohn Company, which had been acquired as part of Pharmacia.